jorjiang/Crypto-Alarm/README.md

 # Crypto Alarm: Concept and Demo

->This is not an official document, the original is in Chinese, this is just a rough translation
+>This is not an official documentation, the original is in Chinese, this is just a rough translation

 ![Alt Text](https://github.com/jorjiang/Crypto-Alarm/blob/master/Entity%20Relationship%20Diagram.jpeg)